 There's a tendency for SAD sufferers to reach for carb-laden, stodgy foods come winter, and while it may feel comforting at the time, sticking to a healthy, balanced diet will help to fight the lethargy associated with the condition.

 No, we haven't come over all New Age - we mean just that.
 Sit in well-lit areas of your house, or arrange to sit near a window at work.
 Seasonal Affective Disorder is thought to be caused by a lack of sunlight, so seeking out as much as you can during daylight hours makes perfect sense, no?

 Cognitive Behavioural Therapy

 Your doctor may refer you for this behavioural therapy that focuses on changing the way we think and react to situations.
 The Royal College of Psychiatrists found evidence to suggest that this type of therapy could not only ease the symptoms of SAD for some people, but could actually prevent the them showing up again the following winter.

 "I have just ordered a SAD lamp for the first time.
 My sister in law has one, and she says that it helps enormously."

-If you suffer from severe winter depression, your GP may also recommend using something called a light box, which simulates exposure to the light your body is missing out on in the winter months (but without the harmful UV rays).
+If you suffer from severe winter depression, your GP may also recommend light therapy.
+This involves using something called a light box, which simulates exposure to the light your body is missing out on in the winter months (but without the harmful UV rays).
 Used for a short time each morning, light boxes can help to stimulate production of seratonin and repress the production of melatonin.
 It's important to use a light box that is certified for medical use though, and if you're not sure about splashing out on one to begin with you can even rent one to see if it helps with your symptoms.